Heartburn - bland diet; Nausea - bland diet; Diarrhea - bland diet; Peptic ulcer - bland diet

-A bland diet is made up of foods that are soft, not very spicy, and low in fiber.
+A bland diet includes foods that are soft, not very spicy, and low in fiber.
 If you are on a bland diet, you should not eat spicy, fried, or raw foods.
 You should not drink alcohol or drinks with caffeine in them.

-Your doctor or nurse will tell you when you can start eating other foods again.
+Your health care provider will tell you when you can start eating other foods again.
 It is still important to eat healthy foods when you add foods back in.
-Your doctor can refer you to a dietitian or nutritionist to help you plan a healthy diet.
+Your provider can refer you to a dietitian or nutritionist to help you plan a healthy diet.

-Here some foods you can eat on a bland diet:
+Foods you can eat on a bland diet include:

 Foods to Avoid

-Here are some foods you should NOT eat when you are on a bland diet:
+Some foods you may want to avoid when you are on a bland diet are: